 There is a lesson to be learnt from ‘Hanukkah’.

-The ‘hanukkiah’ which is placed in the windows of Jewish homes, by the light they give, show people that this is a home in which Jewish people live.
+The ‘hanukkiah’ which is placed in the windows of Jewish homes by the light it gives, show people that this is a home in which Jewish people live.

-The ‘hanukkiah’ of Yeshua which is within every Born Again follower of Yeshua – both Jews and gentiles, by the light you give, will show people that you are a ‘home’ in which Yeshua lives.
+The ‘hanukkiah’ of Yeshua which is within every Born Again follower of Yeshua – both Jewish and Gentile followers of Yeshua by the light you give, will show people that you are a ‘home’ in which Yeshua lives.

-We take this opportunity to wish Jewish people all over the world a happy ‘Hanukkah’; we declare our love for you and our sincere desire to always stand alongside you and Israel.
+We take this opportunity to wish Jewish people all over the world a very happy ‘Hanukkah’.